goreleaser/goreleaser/CONTRIBUTING.md

 git clone git@github.com:goreleaser/goreleaser.git
 ```

-Install the build and lint dependencies:
+`cd` into the directory and install the dependencies:

 ```sh
 make setup